3 comment(s) so far. Please add yours!

 Note: Comments are read and much appreciated.
-Much as I like reading them on Twitter and Bluesky, I love getting them here and promise to respond.
-Moreover your responses and ideas are included in the archives and may shift and change the story’s evolution.
-Also, the observant reader may notice Honour has a new font.
-I hope it’s more readable.
+Much as I like reading them on Twitter and Bluesky, I love getting them here, and promise to respond.
+Moreover your ideas and reactions also join the archives, where they may quietly shape what comes next..

 But Inez is watching.
 And she remembers.